-I think there is an important pattern here.
+There is an important pattern here.
 The apostles waited and prayed for ten days.
 Then, on Pentecost, they had an extraordinary experience of the Holy Spirit.
 Following this, they headed out into the world, inspired, and began spreading the word.